tim-band/js-dataentrygrid/README.md

 * Undo and Redo
 * Multiple row and column selections
 * Copy and paste

-but lacking:

 * Clearing cells with Delete or Backspace
 * Arrow key navigation

+but lacking:

+* Copy and paste to and from Excel/LibreOffice
 * Multiple row add/delete
 * Localization
   * The only text is in the right-click menu; could use icons?